The Education Act, 2011 established the statutory duty to ensure that young people – under 19 – in England have “access to careers guidance” support.

 It’s worth reminding ourselves what the OECD definition of ‘careers guidance’ covers, as this is referred to by the Department for Education in its guidance on what the statutory duty includes:

-“Career guidance refers to services and activities intended to assist individuals, of any age and at any point throughout their lives, to make educational, training and occupational choices and to manage their careers.
+“Career guidance refers to services and activities intended to assist individuals,

-The activities may take place on an individual or group basis, and may be face-to-face or at a distance (including helplines and web-based services).”
+The activities may take place on an individual or group basis,

 (OECD, 2004)